Skip to Content

 I’ve been selling my teas and tisanes at the St. Paul Farmers’ market now since 2023 and am constantly learning about flavors and wellness attributes from research and the blending experiments I do on the farm (and also from my customers).

-This guide covers everything I’ve learned: the difference between true tea and tisanes, how to brew for best flavor, choosing between loose leaf and tea bags, understanding caffeine, and creating your own blends.
-Whether you’re a tea beginner or looking to deepen your knowledge, start here.
+This guide covers what I’ve learned to-date: the difference between true tea and tisanes, how to brew for best flavor, choosing between loose leaf and tea bags, understanding caffeine, and creating your own blends.

 This post may contain affiliate links.
 As an Amazon Associate, I also earn from qualifying purchases.
 You can read our disclosure information here–